-Personally, I’m a bit of an audiophile so the real thing really appeals to me.
-I have even got a real vintage 1981 Fender Rhodes because it has the real electric piano sound.
+I’m a bit of an audiophile so the real thing appeals to me.
+I have even got a real vintage 1981 Fender Rhodes because it has a real electric piano sound.
 But the convenience of a digital piano probably makes it the best choice for most people!

 As always, it is worth trying out multiple options before making a purchase, each one mentioned in this article is good but everyone has their preferences.
 If we helped you make a decision tell us what you thought in the comments!